Blog

 Brand decisions

 A good example is Oatly.
 When the Swedish dairy lobby sued them, they published the court documents and turned them into a campaign.
-That decision was only possible because the brand had a clear point of view.
+That decision was only possible because the company had a clear point of view.
 The clearer your brand, the easier those calls become.

 How to know it’s time for a brand audit